 Google appears to be in agreement with other AI experts that government or industry -- or whatever authority is eventually charged with regulating AI -- needs to enact rules and regulations to tackle each of the complex and constantly changing components of AI.

-"It's an evolving area still," Vic Katyal, global risk advisory analytics leader and data security leader for cyber-risk services at Deloitte & Touche LLP, said of AI.
+"It's an evolving still," Vic Katyal, global risk advisory analytics leader and data security leader for cyber-risk services at Deloitte & Touche LLP, said of AI.

 Vic KatyalDeloitte & Touche LLP